 It’s bigger than the Sony Zeiss 35mm f/2.8 (above), but it’s also significantly smaller and lighter than the f/1.4 versions from Sony or Sigma, or the optically superior but absolutely humongous f/1.2 version from Sigma.

-Make sure you get the one designed for full frame – Sony 35mm f/1.8 – model # SEL35F18F.
+Make sure you get the one designed for full frame – Sony FE 35mm f/1.8 – model # SEL35F18F.

-Sony FE 50mm f/1.8 SEL50F18F
+Sony FE 50mm f/1.8 (SEL50F18F)

 Sony’s nifty fifty, the FE 50mm f/1.8 is Sony’s most affordable prime lens and is a great choice for those on a tight budget, but want a lens that can perform well in low light.